neven-marinkovic-ravus/nable-qa/readme.md

   BP_USERNAME=<username>
   BP_PASSWORD=<password>
   ```
+- It's highly recommended that you download a csv table visualizer to turn that hard to read csv into a more Excel like experience.
+I used the `Edit CSV` extension, which can be found [here](https://marketplace.visualstudio.com/items?itemName=janisdd.vscode-edit-csv).
+    - You can also download this from the Extensions tab in VS Code or use a different extension that you prefer.

 ## Input CSV
 Each row represents a single product to load on a contract.
 Rows that share the same `contract` value are placed on the same BillingPlatform contract number and inherit the contract start date from the first row in that group.